 Once construction is complete, the landowner may farm, plant, graze or otherwise use the surface with the exception that no permanent building structures can be placed within the limits of the right of way.

 To ensure compliance with a multitude of regulatory requirements, the Project has undertaken extensive cultural, biological and botanical surveys that will be used by FERC and other federal agencies as part of their review of the applications and permits.
 These include surveys for threatened and endangered species and their habitat, as well as botanical, mollusk, amphibian, reptile and fungi surveys along the entire Pipeline route and at the LNG Terminal site.
-These surveys provide the basis for Jordan Cove and Pacific Connector to design the Project, in consultation with federal and state agencies, to avoid and/or minimize impacts to these resources.
+These surveys provide the basis to design the Project, in consultation with federal and state agencies, to avoid and/or minimize impacts to these resources.
 Where adverse effects cannot be avoided or minimized, mitigation plans will be developed to address potential impacts to the species and their habitats.
 As part of our wetland mitigation, our Kentuck Project will create more than 100 acres of salt water marsh that will provide, among many other benefits, critical Coho salmon habitat.

 Potential impacts from pipeline construction on select rivers and waterbodies including the Haynes inlet, the Coos, Rogue, Klamath and South Umpqua Rivers, and the Kentuck Slough will be avoided by using technologically advanced trenchless construction methods such as boring, direct pipe or horizontal directional drilling that go under, and not through, the waterbodies.
 For waterbody crossings other than major rivers, we will install the crossing in a combination of methods depending on the specific environmental context, such as open cuts when seasonal streams are dry.